AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 Possible scenarios for Upskill in competencies:

-1. When learner achieves&nbsp;one competency, they gain 100 points.
+1. When learner achieves one competency, they gain 100 points.
-1. When a learner achieves&nbsp;two competencies, they&nbsp;gain 300 points.
+1. When a learner achieves two competencies, they gain 300 points.
-1. When a learner achieves three competencies, they&nbsp;gain 600 points.
+1. When a learner achieves three competencies, they gain 600 points.
-1. When a learner achieves&nbsp;four competencies, they&nbsp;gain 900 points.
+1. When a learner achieves four competencies, they gain 900 points.

 **Note**
 The time period is not applicable for this task.
 The administrator can modify the number of courses for each scenario.